fivebinaries/cardano-metadata-oracle/README.md

 ### Metadata label (optional)

 By default, we're using matadata label `1968` as per [nut.link](https://nut.link) specification.
 If you have a specific use case, it might be a good idea to use a different label.

+### Prometheus endpoint (optional)

+You have the possibility to export prometheus-style file with the current address balance, the time of last run and the execution time.
+This will help you a lot with monitoring of your oracle.